-While most of us look at nutmeg and think of it as a spice, a nice little dash of flavor for our coffee or any other food which needs its rich, aromatic, nutty flavor, nutmeg is actually a hallucinogen at higher does.
+While most of us look at nutmeg and think of it as a spice, a nice little dash of flavor for our coffee or any other food which needs its rich, aromatic, nutty flavor, nutmeg is actually a hallucinogen at higher doses.
 Nutmeg can cause dizziness, vomiting, nausea, central nervous system excitation, and even death.
-It takes about two tablespoons before someone starts feeling the painful and powerful effects of nutmeg, but it’s definitely no joke and has landed hundreds of people—often looking for a cheap high or good time—in the hospital.
+It takes about two tablespoons before someone starts feeling the painful and powerful effects of nutmeg, but it’s definitely no joke.
+It has landed hundreds of people—often looking for a cheap high or good time—in the hospital.

 9 Apricot Seeds

-In the United States, it’s difficult to buy whole, raw apricots in the produce section of the grocery store, and there is a reason.
-That reason is the lethality of apricot seeds.
+In the United States, it’s easy to buy whole, raw apricots in the produce section of the grocery store.
+This is surprising because of the lethality of apricot seeds.
 They can kill you if you eat them.
-Apricot seeds contain a chemical called laetrile or amgydalin, which is highly toxic.
+Apricot seeds contain a chemical called laetrile or amygdalin, which is highly toxic.
 Many people falsely believe that apricot seeds can cure cancer.
 They are also ground up and sold as “vitamin B17.”

 In the human body, amygdalin is converted into hydrogen cyanide and can kill the person who consumed it.
 As we will see, many, many fruit seeds are actually poisonous for one reason or another, but apricot seeds, vitamin B17, laetrile, or whatever you wish to call it, definitely produces cyanide in the gut and can definitely kill you.

-In 2014, Whole Foods had to recall some of its bitter almonds, which contain traces of hydrocyanic acid as well as glycoside amygdalin, which, when heated or exposed to certain other conditions or chemicals (like the kinds in your digestive system), will be converted to hydrogen cyanide.
+In 2014, Whole Foods had to recall some of its bitter almonds as they contain traces of hydrocyanic acid and glycoside amygdalin, which, when heated or exposed to certain other conditions or chemicals (like the kinds in your digestive system), will be converted to hydrogen cyanide.
 That’s right: amygdalin again, just like with the apricot seeds.
 Both raw almonds and apricot seeds are marketed health products, but both can be deadly when ingested.

 Cyanide compounds are actually pretty ubiquitous and plentiful in nature; in fact, if you walked out into nature and just began eating food, many of the things you ate raw could kill you, as is, without human intervention.

-Glycoalkloids are a chemical compound that occur naturally in many various plants, such as bittersweet nightshade, a plant related to tomatoes and, believe or not, potatoes.
+Glycoalkaloids are a chemical compound that occurs naturally in various plants, such as bittersweet nightshade, a plant related to tomatoes and, believe it or not, potatoes.
 These plants contain solanine, a chemical which, in large enough doses, is actually toxic.
 Symptoms of solanine poisoning include nausea, dizziness, rapid heartbeat, and worst of all, respiratory failure, leading to death.

 Yes, you can die from eating potatoes.
 A grown, 91-kilogram (200 lb) adult would need to consume 0.9 kilograms (2 lb) of fully green potatoes to ingest enough solanine to kill them, which, if you think about it, really isn’t a lot.